Skip to main content

 Employees should always bring value to your company, whether their time is directly billable or not.

-Employees should always bring value to your company, whether their time is directly billable or not.
+Employees should always contribute value to your company, whether their time is directly billable or not.
 Sometimes it is easy to identify your heavy hitters, but the relationship between employee value and cost is not always directly tied back to their time printed on an invoice.
 For example, your office manager may never track billable time, yet they may be the glue that holds a lot of your daily operations together.
+Plus, they might make everyone else at the firm more efficient in their work.

 Yet tracking expected billable time is one of the most effective means of understanding employee performance.
 This is because billable time is often related directly to task versus billing analysis.